8 Best Business VoIP Providers for Modern Phone Systems, from Small Business to Enterprise

 Dialpad offers phone calls, video meetings, and messaging in one app.
 The AI engine can transcribe calls in real time and highlight action items.

 Dialpad’s dual-cloud architecture lets you make crystal clear calls across different divides – cell phone, laptop, or IP desk phone.
-Besides, you get unlimited call recordings on even the least expensive plan which helps customer support training, sales rep coaching and more.
+Besides, you get unlimited call recordings on even the least expensive phone plan which helps customer support training, sales rep coaching and more.

 Top Features